ryanco/x12-parser/docs/source/api/org/pb/x12/Loop.rst

 .. java:method:: public Segment addSegment(String segment)
    :outertype: Loop

-   Takes a \ :java:ref:`java.lang.String`\  representation of segment, creates a \ :java:ref:`org.pb.x12.Segment`\  object and adds the segment to the current Loop.
+   Takes a \ :java:ref:`java.lang.String`\  representation of segment, creates a \ :java:ref:`Segment`\  object and adds the segment to the current Loop.

    :param segment: \ :java:ref:`java.lang.String`\  representation of the Segment.
    :return: a new Segment object